cytrinc/bark-coding/documentation/content/Advanced editor.md

 # Advanced Editor
-The advanced editor was created by [sillybreakfast](https://github.com/sillybreakfast).
+The advanced editor was created by [rayne cloudy](https://github.com/raynecloudy).
 It runs JavaScript with added features optimized for Bark.

 ## Commands